 Oka, the cabin could be a little bigger, and some people will turn their noses up at the Ford badge.
 You’ll have to wait a while before automatic or diesel models trickle down to the used market.
 Other than that, there’s really not an awful lot going against the Puma.

 What’s the best Ford Puma model/engine to choose?

 In terms of engines, the EcoBoost 125 will suit most buyers, although it’s hard to ignore the temptation of the more powerful 155 version.
 This adds to the Puma’s fun factor and won’t cost a great deal more to run.
 If you cover a lot of miles, it might be worth waiting for a diesel.
-There’s also a hot ST model on its way.
+There’s also a hot Puma ST model with 200PS.

 What other cars are similar to the Ford Puma?

 We’d suggest looking at the Volkswagen T-Roc as a rival to the Ford Puma.
 It’s a stylish crossover with a decent cabin (although it feels a bit cheap in some areas).
 The SEAT Arona is better to drive and has been around for longer - so you’re more likely to find a pre-loved bargain.

 We like the latest Peugeot 2008 although, like the Ford Puma, it’s still relatively new so will be expensive second-hand.
 A Renault Captur is a more practical choice, while the Citroen C3 Aircross majors on comfort.
 If you’re on a budget, you could also consider the Ford EcoSport.
 But you probably shouldn’t.